St Kilda Junction: History

 The trams were also realigned.
 The tramline was lowered to halfway between the first and second levels in the centre of the junction, with trams then able to reascend and continue down St Kilda Road or turn into Fitzroy Street, or descend further and turn into Queens Way.
-Overall, the area of junction expanded, taking in the points of intersection of all original streets, the junction now encompasses twelve streets.
+Overall, the area of junction expanded, taking in the points of intersection of all original streets, the junction now encompassing twelve streets.
 The tram line once diverted around the old Junction Hotel, which remained standing on its own for some time before it was eventually demolished, and the land became part of the median strip.
 The bridge designs for that work were undertaken by Melbourne engineer Bruce Day.

 St Kilda Junction is also the location of one of Melbourne's well-loved suburban football/cricket ovals, the St Kilda Cricket Ground, which is generally known as the Junction Oval.
 Some of the parkland surrounding the Junction Oval was lost to the Queens Road realignment, but the original oval and the historic Aboriginal Corroboree tree remained intact.

 In 2014, a move was made to return the St Kilda Football Club operations and training to Junction Oval with Cricket Victoria and Government assistance.

 In October 2014, the St Kilda Junction Area Action Group (JaagStKilda.com) successfully lobbied VicRoads and the State Government to improve the unsafe and unfriendly pedestrian underpass, by installing improved lighting and giving the area a major clean-up.
 However, due to its car-centric design, significant problems remain at the junction for pedestrians, cyclists, and those using the tram and bus stops.

 During July 2019 the tramline through the junction was shut down for rebuilding, during which the turnouts between St Kilda Rd and Fitzroy St were shifted north about 90 metres with gauntlet track for the intermediate distance.
 While space could not be made for a third track, as has been provided at many other junctions, the new design allows trams to travel (slightly) faster through the intersection.